3630 Balboa Street,

 Meyer ran the theatre as a labor of love, but after a decade felt it was time for a change.
 The master lease was turned over to the San Francisco Neighborhood Theatre Foundation in late-2011 under a lease lasting through 2024.
 In February 2012 Meyer stepped down from being in charge.
 Both the Balboa Theatre and the Vogue Theatre are now part of the new CinemaSF organization, as the Vogue Theatre had already been rescued by the San Francisco Neighborhood Theatre Foundation.

 The Balboa Theatre has 307 seats in auditorium 1 and 226 seats in auditorium 2.
+Both auditoriums have been equipped with Dolby 5.1 sound systems since 2012.

 Just login to your account and subscribe to this theater